Tax Deductions

 Can You Write Off Gas on Taxes?
-The Complete Guide (2026)
+The Complete Guide for Self-Employed (2026)

 If you drive for work — whether you are a gig driver, freelancer, small business owner, or self-employed contractor — fuel is probably one of your biggest recurring expenses.
 The good news: the IRS lets you deduct it.
 The tricky part is knowing how.